mezcel/printf-time/README.md

 	* Intended as a standalone app
 	* Main features are working and complete
 	* Display UI works but ```beautification``` is under construction
-	* [quick demo recording](https://asciinema.org/a/262232)  Not the latest version.
+	* [quick demo recording](https://asciinema.org/a/262232)  **Not the latest version.**

 ### Future Development:

-* UI display beautification
+* UI display beautification for the Rosary
+	* kinda hard since it is just printf(), but so far the word wrap is functional.
 * Integrate PFM into the Rosary in order to make it more like the rosary apps I made using the other programming languages.
+	* so far, only the weekday flags are up and running